 DID YOU KNOW that intimate partner violence can directly impact a woman’s reproductive and sexual health -- increasing risk for unintended pregnancies and abortions, miscarriage and HIV/AIDS infection?

 With nearly one in three women at risk for abuse in her lifetime, domestic violence is more common than preeclamplsia and hypertension -- both commonly addressed during pregnancy.
 Yet women are rarely asked about their experience with abuse or given information about the links between violence and their health.

-Futures Without Violence, formerly Family Violence Prevention Fund, is working to transform reproductive health care and improve responses to women facing abuse through its tools and programs:
+Futures Without Violence is working to transform reproductive health care and improve responses to women facing abuse through its tools and programs:

 - Making the Connection: Intimate Partner Violence and Public Health, an evidence-based PowerPoint training tool distills the most recent data and promising practices on the health impact of violence on maternal child health, mental health, injury prevention, children and adolescents, and more.